CSC-DevOps/CM/README.md

 ```

 First, from our host computer, let's make sure we can run `ping 192.168.33.10` and `ping 192.168.33.100`.
 If this works, this should mean both our VM's correctly have host-only networking setup, and they both have an ip address you can use to connect to them.
+You can manually check the ip address inside the VMs by running `ip -c a`.

 Second, run `bakerx ssh config-server` to access your 🎛️  `config-server`.
 Then make sure your VM has properly mounted your host's computer's directory.